 Paul begins the book of Romans by saying he has been made an apostle to

 “call people from among all the Gentiles to the obedience that comes from faith.”
 (Rom 1:5b)

-We do, and if we are not confessing our sins and repenting of them, we will die in our sins (see 1 John 1:7-9).
+We do, but if we do not continue to confess our sins and repent of them, we will not overcome, and we will die in our sins (see 1 John 1:7-9).
 He purifies us from sin through repentance.
-(And slowly makes us like Christ.
-See here.)
+(And slowly makes us like Christ.)

 “But if we walk in the light, as he is in the light, we have fellowship with one another, and the blood of Jesus, his Son, purifies us from all sin.”
 (1 John 1:7)